AUTHORITY FOR ADVANCE RULINGS (INCOME-TAX) NEW DELHI,

 The purpose of above services is stated to be to respond better to moves from competitors and stay better informed on the sectors and to provide higher quality service to clients.

-8. First of all, some of the services enumerated above have the flavour of management services.
+8. First of all, some of the services enumerated above have the flavor of management services.
 Services of managerial nature are not included within Article 13 unlike many other treaties.
 Only technical and consultancy services are included.
 Many of them do answer that description.
 However, the more important question is whether EMEIA, U.K. has made available to the applicant any technical knowledge, experience, skills or know-how by providing the `support services’ noted above.
 In our view, that question admits only of an answer in the negative.
-What all is provided by EMEIA is informations on various business and commercial matters, guidelines, templates, best practices and strategies that could be adopted in various spheres of their business which ultimately lead to protection of EY image and client relations.
-Dissemination of informations, furnishing guidelines and suggesting plans of action aimed at uniformity and seamless quality in business dealings of participating group entities do not per se amount to making available to them technical knowledge and experience possessed by EMEIA to a substantial extent.
+What all is provided by EMEIA is information on various business and commercial matters, guidelines, templates, best practices and strategies that could be adopted in various spheres of their business which ultimately lead to protection of EY image and client relations.
+Dissemination of information, furnishing guidelines and suggesting plans of action aimed at uniformity and seamless quality in business dealings of participating group entities do not per se amount to making available to them technical knowledge and experience possessed by EMEIA to a substantial extent.
 There is no transfer of technical know-how in that process nor can it be said that the recipient of these coordinated/ centralized services has been enabled to apply the technology which EMEIA is possessed of.
 In fact, EMEIA has not developed any technology of its own nor does it innovate anything.

 9. In the light of above discussion, the questions are answered as follows: